 9. Does all mouse work with Mac IOS?

 No, most gaming gear companies target their products at PC’s, since it is generally superior for gaming.
 This, combined with the exclusive and isolated software that is IOS, makes it so that a lot of mice only work correctly on Windows computers.
 So if you are a Mac user, do make sure to always watch for the ”compatibility” factor when shopping for new gaming gear.

 10. What is RGB?

 RGB stands for red, green and blue, and means that you can fully customize the LED lighting to whatever color you might wish.
-We do think this feature is something that is overpriced when it comes to most mice since very few mice actually have a lot of visible LED during gameplay.
-But if you enjoy customizing or syncing your mice with the rest of your set-up RGB can be worth investing in.
-It has absolutely no positive effect on performance or quality, however, which is important to note.
+We do think this feature is something that is overpriced when it comes to most mice since very few mice have a lot of visible LED during gameplay.
+But if you enjoy customizing or syncing your mice with the rest of your set-up, RGB can be worth investing in.
+It has absolutely no positive effect on performance or quality, however, which is essential to note.

 In an attempt to bring you the most up-to-date and accurate information, we have used the following sites for our research in making this buying guide.

 Techquickie Youtube channel – Informational gaming youtube channel.